maitesin/resume/resume.md

 ----------

 2015-Present
-:   **Software Developer at Programming Research**
+:   **Software Developer at Programming Research Ltd.**

     I have been working in a couple of projects during my time at Programming Research.

     -**Static analysis of code**: Checks if the code has some patterns that have an *undefined behaviour*, *unspecified in the Standard*, and/or *implementation-defined*.

-    -**Dataflow analysis of code**: Checks the complexity of methods, pointer problems, memory handeling, etc.
+    -**Dataflow analysis of code**: Checks the complexity of methods, pointer problems, memory handling, etc.

     In addition, I had to take over two projects to refactor, maintain and add new features.